How do I get there from here?

-You might ask where is here? and there?
+You might wonder where is here? and there?
 Good questions!

 First – The Exhibition Lab run by Michael Foley of the Foley Gallery helps participants get from here to there.
 The Exhibition Lab is a monthly critique group which helps participants refine their work to be exhibition ready.
 It culminates in a June exhibition at The Foley Gallery.